dchiaSVA/hello-world--2025-final-darren-chia/docs/README.md

 ## Reflection
 ### What worked well
-- Splitting tests into modes helped iteration and debugging
+- Keeping multiple HTML/JS variants made experimentation fast without breaking the “final” version
 - Performance tuning improved the real-time feel
 - Switching to MediaPipe unlocked better tracking control

 ### What I would improve with more time
 - Projection mapping calibration + setup flow for real installation use
 - Simple UI controls (sliders) for smoothing/thresholds/mode switching
-- More intentional mapping between movement qualities (speed, stillness, gesture type) and visual behavior
+- More intentional mapping between movement qualities (speed, stillness, gesture type) and fluid behavior

 ### What I’d do differently
 - Lock the MVP earlier (one primary “hero mode”), keep experiments as optional branches